hardhats/vista-install-docs/New/InitializeVistA.rst

 doors beyond the first door.
 If you lock the first door, you can keep the doors below it open.
 When we ran ``DO ^XUP``, what we really did was that we went into the menu system.

-Keys are also checked by runtime code in order to give priviliges when performing certain operations.
+Keys are also checked by runtime code in order to give privileges when performing certain operations.
 It's a very common practice in VistA for all users to have access to something, but only the holders of specific keys can perform certain actions.
 For example, all Lab users have "LRLAB"; but only those credentialed as Lab Technicians will have "LRVERIFY" to release the result.